pagkly/Zed/Investopedia/Investopedia5/A Forensic Audit Could Easily Detect a Padded Expense Report..md

 ### Financial Statement Fraud

 A company can get into this type of fraud to try to show that its financial performance is better than it is.
-The goal of presenting fraudulent numbers may be to improve liquidity, ensure that [C-level](https://www.investopedia.com/terms/c/c-suite.asp) executives continue to receive bonuses, or cope with the pressure to perform.
+The goal of presenting fraudulent numbers may be to improve [[Investopedia3/Liquidity]], ensure that [C-level](https://www.investopedia.com/terms/c/c-suite.asp) executives continue to receive bonuses, or cope with the pressure to perform.

 ## Example of a Forensic Audit Case